 One of the most essential things you need to know before going to the Colosseum is that you will walk a lot, especially if you decide to also visit the Roman Forum and Palatine Hill.

-I didn’t really listen to my own advice before going and I wore my winter boots there (I was coming from Norway).
-The boots are a bit old and were not really that comfortable for the duration of my Colosseum visit.
+I didn’t listen to my own advice before going, and I wore my winter boots there (I was coming from Norway).
+The boots are a bit old and were not that comfortable for the duration of my Colosseum visit.

 You Might Have People in Your Photo

-The Colosseum is one of the top sights in the world and to think you can just rock up there and take a photo of yourself without anyone else in it is a bit naive.
-But, depending on the time and situation… not impossible.
+The Colosseum is one of the top sights in the world, and to think you can just rock up there and take a photo of yourself without anyone else in it is a bit naive.
+But, depending on the time and situation, it is not impossible.

 Don’t Bring a Drone

-It is illegal to fly in Italy in many places and UNESCO World Heritage Sites and the Colosseum strictly forbid it!
+It is illegal to fly in Italy in many places, and UNESCO World Heritage Sites and the Colosseum strictly forbid it!
 Don’t bring it.
-You will face a massive fine and you ruin drones for everyone else.
+You will face a massive fine, and you will ruin drones for everyone else.

 There are other ways to capture good videos at the Colosseum, however.
-Bring your usual camera and / or a GoPro and try some creative angles that will give you and the people that will see your photos a unique perspective.
+Bring your usual camera and/or a GoPro and try some creative angles that will give you and the people who will see your photos a unique perspective.

 Where to Stay in Rome